-In accordance with Governor Wolf’s statewide stay-at-home order, The League’s physical office will be closed until further notice.
+In accordance with Governor Wolf’s guidelines for continued telework where feasible during the COVID-19 pandemic, The League’s physical office will be closed until further notice.
 League Staff is available by phone or email and is working remotely to provide services and assistance to continue our mission to strengthen, empower and advocate for effective local government.

 The Pennsylvania Municipal League loses a historic leader with the passing of former long-time Chambersburg Council President Bill McLaughlin.
 Bill was our President in 2000-2001.
 He was the first non-city municipal official to serve in that capacity.
 Due to Bill’s tireless efforts and leadership League membership grew to a historic level and has continued to the present.
 Bill was a tremendous advocate for the League but also municipal government throughout the Commonwealth.
 His legacy is intact.
 Our heartfelt condolences to Sue and the McLaughlin family.

 February 26 @ 8:30 am - 12:00 pm

 March 7 @ 12:00 am - March 10 @ 11:59 pm